Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 - ``?a`` means ``a`` OR ``null``.

-  - Queries that return ``?a`` will only do so if the input is malformed or refers to non-existent data, for example a ``blockHash`` for a block that doesn't exist on the chain.
+  - Queries that return ``?a`` will only do so if the input is malformed or refers to non-existent data, for example a ``BlockHash`` for a block that doesn't exist on the chain.

 - ``[a]`` means a list of type ``a``.